JasonFevang/ProjectEulerSolutions/README.md

 # ProjectEulerSolutions
-Contains my solutions to math and programming challenges from projecteuler.net Solution languages are mostly C++ but a few are in Python
+Contains my solutions to math and programming challenges from projecteuler.net

+Solution are mostly in C++ and occasionally in Python